Revenue recovery guide to resolve failed credit card transactions for subscription and recurring revenue businesses

 1] What is revenue recovery?2] Why is revenue recovery important?3] What is a failed credit or debit card transaction?4] Do failed payments affect more than just lost revenue?5] Why do card transactions fail?6] Who approves or declines credit card transactions?7] How does the credit card approval or decline process work?8] How can subscription businesses recover failed transactions?9] What are the best practices to improve the payment retry process?10] How to calculate the ROI of recovering failed payment transactions?What is revenue recovery?

-Revenue recovery is a payments strategy that businesses operating on a subscription or recurring revenue business model use to recover money from failed or declined credit and debit card payment transactions.
-When a card payment is declined, the recurring revenue business loses the revenue not only from the failed transaction but also future recurring revenue.
-Revenue recovery is an important strategy to improve average customer lifetime value (ACLV).
+Revenue recovery is a payments strategy used by subscription and recurring revenue businesses to recover money from failed or declined credit and debit card transactions.
+When a payment is declined, the business not only loses the immediate revenue from that transaction but also risks losing future recurring revenue if the subscriber churns.
+By focusing on revenue recovery, businesses can reduce involuntary churn and improve average customer lifetime value (ACLV).

 Why is revenue recovery important?

-To be successful and ensure ongoing revenue flow, subscription and other recurring revenue businesses must employ robust revenue recovery strategies and best practices.
-Businesses need to ensure that failed credit card payments are resolved before the customer loses access to the subscription product or service, and therefore may decide to leave the subscription service.
-Revenue recovery is a key component of successful customer retention management.
+To be successful and ensure ongoing revenue flow, subscription and other recurring revenue businesses must adopt strong revenue recovery strategies.
+Failed credit and debit card payments should be resolved quickly—before customers lose access to the product or service and decide to cancel.
+Effective revenue recovery is essential to reducing involuntary churn and is a key part of customer retention management.

 What is a failed credit or debit card transaction?